stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-In addition we can specify the `IGNORE` parser for a given command.
+In addition the application can specify the `IGNORE` parser for a given command.

 ### Vertex Components

 The process for parsing the various vertex components each follows the same pattern:
-1. Parse the line to a floating-point array (checking the number of array elements matches the expected length).
+1. Parse the line to a floating-point array (checking that the number of array elements matches the expected length).
 2. Construct the relevant domain object given this array.
 3. Add the result to the relevant list in the OBJ model.